Hongqi Guoli: Hongqi L5 (2014–2022)

 Released in 2013 at the Shanghai Auto Show, the L5 is renowned for currently being the most expensive Chinese-made car ever available for purchase, at CN¥5 million Renminbi (US$800,000 UK£580,000).
-It is the official state car of China, as it is used by President Xi Jinping.
+It is the official state car of China, as it is used by Chinese leader Xi Jinping.
 The sedan is currently offered only in China.

 A handful of first generation L5s have been exported to Belarus via donations, where they are used by the Belarusian military as a parade car, first being debuted at the 2015 Minsk Victory Day Parade.

-In 2016 Hongqi announced a V8 version of the L5, powered by a 4-litre twin-turbo V8 producing 381 horsepower with an eight-speed automatic.
-The 6 litre V12 model is designated as CA7600 and the V8 version as CA7400.
+In 2016 Hongqi announced a V8 version of the L5, powered by a 4-litre twin-turbo V8 producing 381 hp with an eight-speed automatic.
+The 6-litre V12 model is designated as CA7600 and the V8 version as CA7400.
 The CA7400 was released in 2017.

 The L5 has three variants: the civilian, official state car and parade car.
 It has a length of 5.555m, five being a lucky number in Chinese culture.